Pesticide problems

 Scientist on RR cotton volunteers problem

-Sugar beet study exposes media
+Sugar beet study exposes media manipulation by GM

 Back to Back Roundup Ready